Mak Dizdar: Career

 Dizdar spent his World War II years as a supporter of the Communist Partisans.
 He moved frequently from place to place in order to avoid the Independent State of Croatia authorities' attention.

 After the war, Dizdar was a prominent figure in the cultural life of Bosnia and Herzegovina, working as the editor-in-chief of the daily Oslobođenje (Liberation).
 He served as head of a few state-sponsored publishing houses and eventually became a professional writer and the President of the Writers' Union of Bosnia and Herzegovina, a post he held until his death.

 Personal life

 Dizdar's son Enver (8 June 1944 – 21 December 2012) was a journalist and publicist.

 Mak Dizdar died aged 53 in 1971, having outlived his parents and both siblings.

 Work

 Dizdar's two poetry collections and series of longer poems, Kameni spavač (Stone Sleeper) (1966–71) and Modra rijeka (Blue River, 1971), fused seemingly disparate elements.
 He drew inspiration from pre-Ottoman Bosnian Christian culture, from the sayings of heterodox Islamic visionary mystics, and from the 15th century Bosnian vernacular linguistic idiom.
 His poetry referenced medieval Bosnian tombstones ("stećci" or "mramorovi" - marbles) and their gnomic inscriptions on the ephemerality of life.
 It articulated a distinctive vision of life and death, drawing on Christian and Muslim Gnostic sensibilities of life as a passage between "tomb and stars", expressing both the Gnostic horror of corporeality and a sense of the blessedness of the universe.

-His literary work is a part of common heritage of Serbs, Croats, Montenegrins and Bosniaks.